mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/cluster/test/README.md

 This CFN resource must be active in your AWS account while using this constructor.

-## Prerequisites
-### Resources needed to run the manual QA
-- Atlas Project
-All resources are created as part of `cfn-testing-helper.sh`

 ## Manual QA
-- Follow prerequisite steps for testing a CDK construct.
+- Follow prerequisite steps for testing a CDK construct in [TESTING.md](../../../TESTING.md).
-- Follow prerequisite steps for corresponding [Cluster CFN resource](../../../../cfn-resources/cluster/test/README.md).
+- Follow prerequisite steps for the corresponding [Cluster CFN resource](../../../../cfn-resources/cluster/test/README.md).
 - Set any additional required configuration options/parameters as per your needs.
 - Please, follows the steps in [TESTING.md](../../../TESTING.md).